moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

     In this case, the API returns the following fields:

     - **total_revenue (string)**: This field provides the total revenue generated by the brand.
-The value is expected to be a string, even though it represents financial information (likely formatted with currency symbols or as a string for other reasons).
+The value is expected to be a string, even though it represents financial information.
 The description indicates that this data provides insight into the financial performance of the brand.

     - **brand (string)**: This field contains the name of the brand being analyzed.
 It represents the company related to the revenue data.

     The **5XX** status code refers to a server-side error.
-If the API is unable to process the request due to an internal issue or failure, it will return a 5XX response.
+If the API is unable to process the request due to an internal issue or failure, it will return a **5XX** response.
 This indicates a problem on the server, not with the client's request.
+Server-side errors generally imply that something unexpected happened on the server while trying to handle the request, and the client cannot resolve these issues without intervention from the server team.

-- The **Response Samples** section provides a sample of what the successful **200** response would look like when calling this API.
-The sample JSON response provided in the below image has two fields **total_revenue** and **brand.** In this sample, both `total_revenue` and `brand` are shown as placeholder strings.
-In a real response, `total_revenue` will be a string representing the revenue (like `"10000 USD"`), and the `brand` will be the actual brand name (like `"Nike"` ).
+- The **Response Samples** section provides an example of what the successful **200** response would look like when calling this API.
+The sample JSON response shown in the image below contains two fields: **total_revenue** and **brand**.
+In this sample, both `total_revenue` and `brand` are represented as placeholder strings.
+In a real response, `total_revenue` will be a string representing the revenue (e.g., `"10000 USD"`), and `brand` will be the actual brand name (e.g., `"Nike"`).

     <center>
     <img src="/interfaces/data_product_hub/discovery/image%20(37).png" alt="DPH" style="width:20rem; border: 1px solid black;" />
     <figcaption><i>Response Samples</i></figcaption>
     </center>

-    **GET /top_brand_list** is the **API endpoint** that you will call using the HTTP `GET` method.
+    **GET /top_brand_list** is the **API endpoint** that is called using the HTTP `GET` method.
 It retrieves data related to a list of top brands.
 Typically, `GET` methods are used to retrieve data from a server without modifying it.

 #### **Quality tab**

-The **Quality tab** provides insights into the health and quality of your input and output data, allowing you to monitor and ensure that the data meets expected standards across several quality checks.
+The **Quality tab** provides insights into the health and quality of input and output data, allowing for monitoring and ensuring that the data meets expected standards across several quality checks.

-Quality is categorized into six types, that is Schema, Freshness, Validity, Completeness, Uniqueness, and Accuracy.
+Quality is categorized into six types: Schema, Freshness, Validity, Completeness, Uniqueness, and Accuracy.

 <div style="text-align: center;">
   <table border="1" cellpadding="10" cellspacing="0">